geetikabandlamudi/WebSearchEnginesProject/README.md

             Performs Semantic Search and Nearest Neighbour search over expanded query

         - bm25+hnsw.ipynb
             Ladder algorithm that uses BM25 to find the most relevant documents followed by HNSW algorithm to refine the results

         - hnswConstruction.ipynb
-            Contains the logic to generate the HNSW index file for all the embeddings generated previously make sure to perform Embedding Generation before this step
+            Contains the logic to generate the HNSW index file for all the embeddings generated previously.
+            Make sure to perform Embedding Generation before this step

         - hnsw+bm25+reverse-ladder.ipynb
             Inverse Ladder method that uses HNSW to get the documents first for a query and performs a keyword search on the returned documents to formulate a new query.
 This is passed to BM25 to get the most relevant documents

         - hnsw.ipynb
             Houses the code to test just the hnsw results for a given query